RyderForReal/MUNManager/README.md

 <img src="Assets/README/Screenshots/Home.jpg">
 <img src="Assets/README/Screenshots/ModeratedCaucus.jpg">

 *The countdown bar is supposed to change colors when the timer is running out.
-The bug above will be fixed soon.*
+The bug above has been fixed in recent releases.*